Senior nomadic travelers Debbie & Michael can teach any millenial valuable lessons

 It probably happens to everyone on Instagram: 5 minutes there and you’re flooded by the most incredible pictures and videos from breathtaking places with people having lots of fun while traveling.
 Then you wonder: why don’t I do the same?
 How to travel non-stop?

 Being a digital nomad is the ultimate of every millennial with an adventurous spirit, but opposed to what many may think, you don’t have to be in your 20’s or 30’s to do so.
 In fact, you may perfectly be a senior nomad, just like this couple from Seattle: Michael and Debbie Campbell.

-Since 2013 on the road, the couple has already been to 80 countries and assures to be happier than ever.
+Since 2013 on the road, the couple has already been to 80 countries and assures they are happier than ever.
 They set up a successful travel site and have written a book telling their adventures in nomadism.
 As they explain on their web, their will to travel the world came when they were getting close to retirement – and after enjoying traveling and even living abroad for 5 years in London.

 “In July of 2013 we rented our house [now sold], sold our sailboat and one of our cars, and reduced our stuff until it fit in a small storage unit.
 We waved goodbye to our family and friends and set off to explore the world!”, they say.

 What’s been their home when traveling for more than 6 years?

-As they recently told newspaper El Comercio, in Peru, the idea to become digital nomads came up from their daughter Mary.
+As they told the newspaper El Comercio, in Peru, the idea to become digital nomads came up from their daughter Mary.
 The couple, well-established in Seattle (he, a sports events organizer; she, a designer running her own company) and leading a fulfilling life, decided to check if it was financially viable to live traveling while renting their house and reducing their living costs drastically.
 And the answer was, of course, yes!